-Greece has signed the Agreement on the Unified Patent Court and ratification is expected in 2017 or 2018.
+Greece has signed the Agreement on the Unified Patent Court but it is unknown when ratification can be expected.

 Q: Will your country play host to one or more divisions of the Unified Patent Court?

 Greece is not expected to play host to any division of the Unified Patent Court.